TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: Sound Derivation Rules

-\item Whenever $\varphi$ holds, the first component of the d-variant cannot decrease further, because the guard of \textbf{produce} is false.
-All other enabled events (\textbf{consumer\_request} and \textbf{consumer\_fulfill}) may change the other components $t_2 = \txt{buf}$ and $t_3 = 1 - \txt{req}$, but by the definition of the d-variant, the lexicographic value of $t$ does not increase in any step once $\txt{produced\_count} = M$.
-Thus, the d-variant is non-increasing in every state satisfying $\varphi$. \end{itemize}
+\item Whenever $\varphi$ holds, the first component of the d-variant, i.e., $M - \txt{produced\_count}$, equals $0$ and this cannot change as the guard of \textbf{produce} is false.
+Likewise, the guard of \textbf{consumer\_request} is also false.
+The event \textbf{consumer\_fulfill} might still fire (once), but this decreases the second component of the d-variant, i.e., $\txt{buf}$.
+Thus, either the lexicographic value of $t$ decreases or the run stops as no further event can be fired. \end{itemize}

 Therefore, the d-variant formula $\text{var}_d(t,\varphi)$ is satisfied.